fern-api/fern/packages/docs/docs/definition/imports.md

 ---
 title: Imports
-sidebar_position: 8
-sidebar_label: Imports
 ---

-Imports allow you to reference types, errors, and ids from other Fern API Definitions.
+Imports allow you to reference types, errors, and ids from other Fern Definitions.

 ## Example of using imports